 The realistic downside is injury.
 Love had a clean college injury history (zero missed games at Notre Dame), but rookie running backs with full workloads have a 22% chance of missing four-plus games.
 If that happens, the year-one finish drops from RB6 to RB18 and the dynasty timeline shifts by one year.
 The three-year arc still ends in the same place.

 The other downside is scheme rejection.
-Petzing's contract runs through 2027.
-If he leaves for a coordinator job or a head coaching role, a new OC could shift Arizona toward a power-running scheme that does not fit Love's profile.
-The probability is 30%, which is real and what keeps Love from being the unanimous 1.01 over Carnell Tate in the Tate camp's arguments.
+The new LaFleur and Hackett combination has not actually called plays together before.
+If the early-season installation produces a power-running scheme that does not fit Love's outside-zone profile, the projected year-one production drops one tier.
+The probability is 20%, which is real and what keeps Love from being the unanimous 1.01 over Carnell Tate in the Tate camp's arguments.

 The bottom line